techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 1. Provide a name and description for the policy.
 1. Under **Microsoft apps**, **Third-party apps**, and **Custom apps**, select one of the following options:

-    * Allow all apps or Copilot agents
+    * Allow all apps or copilot agents
-    * Allow specific apps or Copilot agents and block all others
+    * Allow specific apps or copilot agents and block all others
-    * Block specific apps or Copilot agents and allow all others
+    * Block specific apps or copilot agents and allow all others
-    * Block all apps or Copilot agents
+    * Block all apps or copilot agents

 1. If you selected **Allow specific apps and block all others**, add the apps that you want to allow: